rl1987/trickster.dev/tricksterblog/content/post/javascript-obfuscation-techniques-by-example.md

 Sometimes when working on scraping some website you look into JavaScript code and it looks like a complete mess that is impossible to read - no matter how much you squint, you cannot make sense of it.
 That's because it has been obfuscated.
-Code obfuscation is code transformation that is meant to make code difficult to read and reverse engineer.
+Code obfuscation is a transformation that is meant to make code difficult to read and reverse engineer.
 Many web sites utilize JavaScript obfuscation to make things difficult to scraper/automation developers.